-Consulting fees of \$5,000 (2012: \$34,500) were paid to Chris Young Consulting Pty Ltd, a company in which Mr Chris Young holds a financial interest.
+Consulting fees of Nil (2013: \$5,000) were paid to Chris Young Consulting Pty Ltd, a company in which Mr Chris Young holds a financial interest.
 The fees were paid on normal commercial terms, for geological consulting services provided and included as remuneration in the remuneration report.

-Consulting fees of \$97,326 (2012: \$Nil) were paid to MA Consulting a company in which Mr Alex Mackenzie (Director appointed 12 April 2013) holds a financial interest.
-The fees were paid on normal commercial terms, for in country and Joint Venture management (Senegal) consulting and advisory services provided and included as remuneration in the remuneration report.
+Consulting fees of \$185,694 (2013: \$97,326) were paid to MA Consulting a company in which Mr Alex Mackenzie (Director appointed 12 April 2013) holds a financial interest.
+The fees were paid on normal commercial terms, for in country (Senegal) consulting and advisory services provided, and are included as remuneration in the remuneration report.